rakesh-verma-16/trusting-social/readme.md

 -	Ruby

 ### Libraries
--	SQLite3 - Server-less database. used to store processed content in a file
+-	SQLite3 - is used only for storing system i.e, to get and delete data.
 -	CSV

 ### Installing the pre-requisites